a new dawn - a vision of hope

 Welcome to the web site of

 The Literacy in a Box Trust is proud to present its March 2013 HD video

 This video runs for 3:27mins.
 To watch the longer 10:31mins version on YouTube - click here.

-Matching Grant Appeal
+School Aid for Zambia - Matching Grant Appeal

 Health, Hunger and Humanity issues engage many governmental minds around the world, but more recently another topic is becoming as important - LITERACY.
 Put simply, if you can't read or write, it is virtually impossible to acquire the skills to overcome poverty and support your family, let alone progress in modern society.
 Thus, improving levels of literacy has now become a key policy with Rotary and governments on a global basis, as it is seen as key to the development of their respective nations.

 This problem of poor literacy was highlighted when two members of the Rotary Club of Roborough, Plymouth saw, independently, the appalling lack of educational resources in schools in Southern Africa and were moved to do something to support the children, who despite being well-mannered and cheerful, had little hope through lack of facilities and the ever present spectre of AIDS.

 Critically, chronic under funding of capital expenditure or the parents' inability to fund school fees, supplies and uniforms are at the root of the problem.